The-Microservice-Dungeon/docs/docs/quickGuide/howToBuildAPlayer.md

     }

-As a Response you will get a `transactionId`, wich you have to save.
+As a Response you will get a `transactionId`, which you have to save.

 >**example response**